 The maitake mushroom has a long history in its use as both a culinary and medicinal mushroom.
 The name “maitake” comes from its Japanese name, which translates to “dancing mushroom.”
 It is said that people would dance for joy upon discovering the mushroom thanks to its potent healing powers.

 This beneficial food has a unique, frilly appearance, a delicate texture and an earthy flavor that works well in many different dishes, from burgers to stir-fries and beyond.
-While often considered a staple in Japanese cuisine, Grifola frondosa has also been gaining widespread popularity around the globe in recent years.
+While often considered a staple in Japanese cuisine (like oyster mushrooms and shiitake mushrooms), Grifola frondosa has also been gaining widespread popularity around the globe in recent years.

 Not only that, but these medicinal mushrooms have also been associated with a wide variety of health benefits, from regulating blood sugar to dropping cholesterol levels.
 They are also considered adaptogens, meaning that they contain powerful properties that can help naturally restore and balance the body to promote better health.

 Sustaining high levels of sugar in your blood can bring some serious consequences when it comes to your health.
 Not only can high blood sugar lead to the development of diabetes, but it can also cause side effects like headaches, increased thirst, blurred vision and weight loss.